Topology and DNA Breaks Group

 Technicians

-We have a general interest in understanding how DNA topoisomerase activity is regulated to integrate different aspects of genome dynamics, how an imbalance in these processes can lead to the appearance of pathological DNA breaks, and how cells specifically respond to these lesions to maintain genome stability.
+We have a broad interest in understanding how DNA topoisomerase activity is regulated to integrate different aspects of genome dynamics, how an imbalance in these processes can lead to the appearance of pathological DNA breaks, and how cells specifically respond to these lesions to maintain genome stability.
 In this sense, topoisomerase-induced DNA breaks are emerging as important drivers of oncogenic transformation.
 Moreover, since drugs that target topoisomerase activity are widely used chemotherapeutic agents, our discoveries have direct implications in cancer treatment.

 Up